esyede/alitphp/README.md

 ### Session Library
 To use the session library, you need to pass database connection object to session constructor.
-Let's assume we have database connection object saved on `$db` variable, like we did above, so the session instantiation will looks like:
+Let's assume we have database connection object saved in `$db` variable, like we did above, so the session instantiation will looks like:

 ```php